Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_7.md

 _Current maintained even when voltage is reduced_

-If the DC voltage source is turned down too far, though, the circuit will eventually reach a point where there isn\'t enough current to sustain both transistors in saturation.
+If the DC voltage source is turned down too far, though, the circuit will eventually reach a point where there isn't enough current to sustain both transistors in saturation.
 As one transistor passes less and less collector current, it reduces the base current for the other transistor, thus reducing base current for the first transistor.
 The vicious cycle continues rapidly until both transistors fall into cutoff: (@fig:03201)

 ![](media/03201.png){ #fig:03201 width=75% }

 _If voltage drops too low, both transistors shut off._

-Here, positive feedback is again at work: the fact that the cause/effect cycle between both transistors is \"vicious\" (a decrease in current through one works to decrease current through the other, further decreasing current through the first transistor) indicates a positive relationship between output (controlled current) and input (controlling current through the transistors\' bases).
+Here, positive feedback is again at work: the fact that the cause/effect cycle between both transistors is \"vicious\" (a decrease in current through one works to decrease current through the other, further decreasing current through the first transistor) indicates a positive relationship between output (controlled current) and input (controlling current through the transistors' bases).

 The resulting curve on the graph is classically hysteretic: as the input signal (voltage) is increased and decreased, the output (current) does not follow the same path going down as it did going up: (@fig:03202)